tpm2dev/tpm.dev.tutorials/Intro/README.md

 area cannot be changed after creating it.
 One can delete and then recreate an object in order to "change" its public area, but this necessarily yields a new name (assuming no digest collisions).

+### Cryptographic Object Naming as a Binding

+> This section comes too soon, since it relates to attestation and
+> restricted keys.
+Still, it may be useful to illustrate cryptographic
+> object naming with one particularly important use of it.

+A pair of functions, `TPM2_MakeCredential()` and `TPM2_ActivateCredential()`, illustrate the use of cryptographic object naming as a binding or a sort of authorization function.

+`TPM2_MakeCredential()` can be used to encrypt a datum (a "credential") to a target TPM such that the target will _only be willing to decrypt it_ if *and only if* the application calling `TPM2_ActivateCredential()` to decrypt that credential has access to some key named by the sender, and that name is a cryptographic name that the sender can and must compute for itself.

+The semantics of these two functions can be used to defeat a cut-and-paste attack in attestation protocols.

 ## Key Hierarchies